 1 February – 7 February 2017

-Márton Orosz (Hungary/Germany) is Curator of the Collection of Photography and Media Arts at the Museum of Fine Arts and the Acting Director of the Vasarely Museum both in in Budapest, Hungary.
+Márton Orosz (b.
+1979, Hungary) is Curator of the Collection of Photography and Media Arts at the Museum of Fine Arts and the Acting Director of the Vasarely Museum both in in Budapest, Hungary.
 He has recently curated Hungarian Artists and the Computer (2016), Time Landscape.
 Alan Sonfist and the Birth of Land Art (2014), and Film Experiments Brought to Light (2014).

 He earned his PhD in Art History at the Eötvös Loránd University in Budapest.
 He has been Terra Fellow at Smithsonian American Art Museum in Washington D.C., United States, and György Kepes Fellow for Advanced Studies and Transdisciplinary Research at MIT, Cambridge, United States.
 His publications range across the history of photography, film, and collecting.
 His essay on Gyorgy Kepes’ Polaroid experiments appeared in AR – Artistic Research (Walther König, 2013).
 His study on the 1930s European abstract animated film industry was published in Regarding the Popular.
 Modernism, the Avant-Garde and High and Low Culture (De Gruyter, 2011).